bright/new-www/src/mdData/blog/2021-01-06-request-typing.md

 // Example of "keyof" operator type PlayerTypeKeys = keyof PlayerType // "hp" | "name" | "position"

-// Copy of Player type with "?" beeing added - this will change object properties to be optional type PlayerTypeOptional = {
+// Copy of PlayerType type with "?" beeing added - this will change object properties to be optional type PlayerTypeOptional = {
   [K in keyof PlayerType]?: PlayerType[K]
 }